MakeSchool-Tutorials/MakeSchoolNotes-Swift/P7-Local-Storage-Realm/content.md

     myNote.content = "A long piece of content"
 >

-Great you have a new note but nowhere to put it, let's add it to our `Realm` local storage with a simple 3 Step Process.
+Great!
+You have a new note but nowhere to put it.
+Let's add it to our `Realm` local storage with a simple 3 step process.

 > [action]
 > Add the following code right after the previous code.